Water chemistry for fishkeepers: pH, GH, KH, and what they mean

 KH (carbonate hardness)

 KH measures the buffering capacity of the water, specifically the concentration of bicarbonate (HCO3-) and carbonate (CO32-) ions.
-Same units as GH: dGH or mg/L CaCO3 equivalent.
+Same units as GH: dGH or parts per million as CaCO3 equivalent.

 KH matters because it determines how stable your pH is.
 Bicarbonate acts as a pH buffer: when acid is added to the water (from fish respiration, bacterial activity, or decomposing organics), bicarbonate neutralizes it and the pH stays stable.
 When the KH is consumed, the pH drops with nothing to stop it.